Asana Customer Templates: Standardize the craft, keep the speed

 How do we boost adoption without policing?

-Make the archetype smoother than the alternative: one intake, one dashboard, minimal fields.
+Make the template easier than the alternative: one intake, one dashboard, minimal fields.
 Share a small win publicly and keep pruning friction.

 What signals a template has gone stale?

-If teams copy old projects, skip fields, or track side spreadsheets, your archetype no longer reflects reality.
+If teams copy old projects, skip fields, or track side spreadsheets, your template no longer reflects reality.
 Schedule a 20‑minute quarterly refresh.

 Executive insight: Adoption is design feedback, not employee compliance.